 The council also makes sure that when developing on brownfield sites, land contamination is investigated, assessed and remediated if necessary.
 This is the way that most contaminated land in the borough has been remediated so far and we work with developers and their consultants to ensure that a suitable standard is achieved.

 Developers should note that we expect a higher than minimum standard to be achieved during development.
-Guidance for developers on what we look for in reports and investigations is available in Environment Agency documents and is available in a much simplified format in our information leaflet.
+Guidance for developers on what we look for in reports and investigations is available in Environment Agency documents and is available in a much simplified format in our developers guide.
 Developers should always use an experienced qualified consultant to deal with any contaminated land investigations.

 Guidance and policy on land contamination changes very rapidly and we recommend that the Environment Agency should be consulted to obtain the most up to date information and position.

 We offer advice and guidance to purchasers or vendors of sites on or near sites of potential land contamination, general information is in the leaflet.